EclecticGriffin/website/content/_index.md

 ## News

 I don't really know what goes here.
-I'm not that interesting, to be honest, but other people have a news section so I feel morally obligated to have one too
+My existence, while ongoing, is not particularly interesting.
+But since other people have a news section so I feel morally obligated to have one too.

 #### About this site

-I made it using Hugo and the hyde theme, if things look weird it's probably my fault.
+I made it using Hugo and the Hyde theme, if things look weird, it's almost certainly my fault.
 Web design is not my forte.